 Audits of the Policy will be coordinated by Fluor's Chief Privacy Officer or his or her designees, and by the Internal Audit Department for which the Chief Privacy Officer shall provide support.
-The Chief Privacy Officer may rely on work performed by accredited independent internal or external auditors to fulfil Fluor's audit obligations or by other supporting departments with an audit function, such as Information Security, Business Controls, or the Internal Audit Department, as each function deems appropriate in the interest of overall data privacy and security.
-Fluor's Chief Privacy Officer, in consultation with the Internal Audit Department, or other supporting departments, such as Information Security or Business Controls, in consultation with such Officer or independently, as each function deems appropriate in the interest of overall data privacy and security assurance of audit work performed by others.
+The Chief Privacy Officer may rely on work performed by accredited independent internal or external auditors, or speciality data privacy consultancies, to fulfil Fluor's audit obligations or by other supporting departments with an audit function, such as Information Security, IT Compliance/Business Controls, or the Internal Audit Department, as each function deems appropriate in the interest of overall data privacy and security.
+Fluor's Chief Privacy Officer, in consultation with the Internal Audit Department, or other supporting departments, such as Information Security or IT Compliance/ Business Controls, in consultation with such Officer or independently, as each function deems appropriate in the interest of overall data privacy and security, will provide quality assurance of audit work performed by others.